jt0dd/introvert/README.md

 ## Side-stepping Approach

-A Side-Stepping approach is any unhooking methodology which involves using a trusted, clean copy of the DLL directly without modifying the defender's hooks.
+A Side-Stepping approach is any unhooking methodology which involves using a trusted, clean copy of the DLL directly without modifying the defender's hooks. it also does not involve intrusive modification of an asset that an endpoint security product could easily notice.

 ### Downside